This guide helps you get your Ansible Automation Platform installation up and running as quickly as possible.

 A currently supported version of Mozilla Firefox or Google Chrome

-2 CPUs minimum for Tower installations.
+2 CPUs minimum for Automation Platform installations.
 Refer to the capacity algorithm section of the Ansible Tower User Guide for determining the CPU capacity required for the number of forks in your particular configuration.

-- 4 GB RAM (minimum for external standalone Postgres databases)
+4 GB RAM (minimum for external standalone PostgreSQL databases)

 20 GB of dedicated hard disk space for Tower service nodes